GregRoques/Do-The-Mario/README.md

 # Challenges & Solutions
 ###   1. Event-based animation
 First, we will establish an animation to take place on a “keydown” event.
-First, I created a dummy component that would render a different image depending on its props.
+For this, I created a dummy component that would render a different image depending on its props.

 ```
 if(!props.jump){